mmdevlpr/TEdit/README.md

 - Use the built-in file browser or an external file manager to open files.

+- Select text directionality, wrap modes and change fonts through the settings menu.

+- Use the local settings menu to make changes to wrap modes, text directinality and fonts for individual text views.

 [<img src="https://f-droid.org/badge/get-it-on.png"
       alt="Get it on F-Droid"
       height="80">](https://f-droid.org/packages/com.atr.tedit/)